33 Gym Terms You Need To Know For Your First Workout

 For example, if you are doing pull-ups, you might cheat by not fully extending your elbows on the way down.

-A related piece of gym lingo often thrown around is “cheat meal,” which refers to eating a meal or snack that deviates from what is normally prescribed on your diet plan.
+A related piece of gym lingo often thrown around is the term “cheat meal,” which refers to eating a meal or snack that deviates from what is typically prescribed in your diet plan.

 For example, if you are following a strict caloric-restriction diet for “cutting” or losing weight, a cheat meal might be a big buffet large with 1500 calories.